Jonathan-George/Insurance/README.md

 And then i checked my dependent variable for a normalty test, using the histogram plot, after which i checked my independent variables for linearity test.

-I obtained the summary of my model
+I obtained the summary of my model, which showed that all the independent variables had a positive correlation with the dependent variable...

 I then checked the homoscedasticity of my model to ensure that my model is a good fit for the data, where the residuals showed no bias, so we can say i can say my model fits the assumption of homoscedasticity.